 Currently I have no less than seven granola recipes on this blog.
 They are each a bit different from the other, full of good fats, fiber and nutrition.
 When we started out on winter travel last September I had premade four full recipes of granola to bring along because while I can make granola in my little RV oven, it is not how I want to spend my time with so many other chores and adventures waiting!
 That granola was gone over a month ago!
 Truth is, I really do eat oatmeal in one form or another almost every day...

-Cook oatmeal that you will want to enjoy.
+Cook oatmeal that you will want to eat!

 Regarding cooked oatmeal, I am somewhat of a snob purist.
 I like, oatmeal offered as a bowl of cooked grains, not a bowl of (pardon my honesty) glue.
 Old fashioned oats and Irish oats are my go-to for cooked oatmeal.
-I prefer this easy method for Irish Oats, shown here.
+I prefer this easy method for Irish Oats, as shown here.
 All you have to remember to do is put it to soak the night before.
 I also like to cook up several servings, of standard rolled oats as well as Irish style because oatmeal of any kind reheats beautifully in the microwave.
+And makes for an especially quick breakfast, perfect for school days, summer days and everyday.

 A delicious and convenient make ahead breakfast.